-Students who think they have been unfairly assigned a grade have the right to seek remedy through the College's designated Appeals and Grievances Process.
+Students who think they have been unfairly assigned a grade have the right to seek remedy through the college's designated Grade Appeals.
 Students should use available informal means (direct conversation) to resolve disputes before filing an appeal.
 There will be no retaliation of any kind against students, faculty or staff who participate in a grade appeal.
-The Appeals and Grievances process is explained in the Campus Handbook.
+The Grade Appeals process is explained on the Student Complaints webpage.

-Grade appeals must be submitted in writing to the NTC Vice President of Academic Affairs.
+Grade appeals must be submitted in writing to the NTC Executive Vice President and Senior Academic Officer.
 Students have one semester from the end of the semester in which the grade was earned to appeal the grade.
 Grade appeals are reviewed by the Appeals and Grievances Committee.
 The Appeals and Grievances Committee reports the findings directly to the student who submitted the appeal.
-If the student believes the decision has procedural errors that provide a basis for appeal of the decision, such appeals must be submitted to the Vice President for Academic Affairs for review of due process.
+If the student believes the decision has procedural errors that provide a basis for appeal of the decision, such appeals must be submitted to the Executive Vice President and Senior Academic Officer for review of due process.